wreck-lab/docs/phat2/network.md

 has_children: false
 ---

-The printHAT 2 can be connected to your home network via Wi-Fi or LAN.
+The printHAT 2 and the Raspberry Pi can be connected to your home network via Wi-Fi or LAN.
 Upon start up if the Raspberry Pi can't find a known network to connect to, it will generate its own hot-spot.
 > **IMPORTANT**
 We recommend installing **Bonjour** to be able to easily find your OctoPrint instance without having to remember the IP address.